-- SPR AD-5 Maintain Site Cleanliness: If trash receptacles are used on-site, the project proponent will use fully covered trash receptacles with secure lids (wildlife proof) to contain all food, food scraps, food wrappers, beverages, and other worker generated miscellaneous trash.
+SPR AD-5 Maintain Site Cleanliness: If trash receptacles are used on-site, the project proponent will use fully covered trash receptacles with secure lids (wildlife proof) to contain all food, food scraps, food wrappers, beverages, and other worker generated miscellaneous trash.
 Remove all temporary non-biodegradable flagging, trash, debris, and barriers from the project site upon completion of project activities.
-This SPR applies to all treatment activities and all treatment types, including treatment maintenance. - ▶ SPR AD-6 Public Notifications for Treatment Projects.
+This SPR applies to all treatment activities and all treatment types.

+SPR AD-6 Public Notifications for Treatment Projects.
 One to three days prior to the commencement of a treatment activity, the project proponent will post signs in a conspicuous location near the treatment area describing the activity and timing, and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or concerns.
-This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
-Prescribed burning is subject to the additional notification requirements of SPR AD-4. - ▶ SPR AD-7 Provide Information on Proposed, Approved, and Completed Treatment Projects.
+This SPR applies to all treatment activities and all treatment types.
+Prescribed burning is subject to the additional notification requirements of SPR AD-4.

+SPR AD-7 Provide Information on Proposed, Approved, and Completed Treatment Projects.
 For any vegetation treatment project using the CalVTP PEIR for CEQA compliance, the project proponent will provide the information listed below to the Board or CAL FIRE during the proposed, approved, and completed stages of the project.
 The Board or CAL FIRE will make this information available to the public via an online database or other mechanism.
+[Note to Board and CAL FIRE reviewers: can we provide additional instruction on the format of information (e.g., attribution of GIS data) and the CAL FIRE (FRAP?) contact that will receive the data?
+OR can we note that current submittal instructions will be provided on the website?]